fkohl04/framework-performance/README.md

 depending on the daytime.
 For example, if you are processing transaction data, you will probably have a peak in your requests rates during lunchtime.
 How good are our frameworks at withstanding such peaks in the requests rate?

 To test this behavior, the Gatling client calls each service one after another starting with 100 users over three minutes.
 If the rate of successful calls is greater than 90% the test will be repeated with user count raised by 100 until the service gets unresponsive.
 For further details please the [script that executes the load test](https://github.com/fkohl04/framework-performance/blob/main/performancetest/runTillFailure.sh) and the [gatling test](https://github.com/fkohl04/framework-performance/blob/main/performancetest/src/gatling/scala/scenarios/BasicSimulation.scala) itself.

-(TODO sind es wirklich die Networking Capabilities, die getestet werden?
-Ich würde eher sagen, es ist vor allem die Fähigkeit, zu parallelisieren.)
-The focus of this test are the networking capabilities of the frameworks.
+The focus of this test are the capabilities of the frameworks to handle and process incoming requests in parallel.
 How many requests can the frameworks accept per second?

 #### Result